K. Shelly Porges

 On a mission to see more women in the frontline, she sits on multiple boards including 131 & counting, a bipartisan effort backed by among others, Bloomberg Government and Holland & Knight to fete the unprecedented number of women serving in the House and Senate in the United States; and Lean In Malaysia, which she co-founded, a platform accelerating women into leadership, recognized as the voice of credibility for professional women issues in Muslim- majority Malaysia.

-Named Forbes 30 Under 30, she is a recognized speaker, commentator and advisor on venture capital, innovation and women in leadership, having been featured among others on Der Spiegel, the Wall Street Journal and at the United Nations.
+She is a recognized speaker, commentator and advisor on venture capital, innovation and women in leadership, having been featured among others on Der Spiegel, the Wall Street Journal and at the United Nations.
 Sarah holds a Bachelor of Laws, LL.B (Hons.) from King’s College London.
 A proud Malaysian, she spends her time between US- Asia.

 Nathalie Nebelius’s acts as European Lead at The Billion Dollar Fund for Women, is currently Venture Partner at Capital A Partners and Principal of Wermuth Asset Management GmBH.
 Her previous employment as Growth Manager enabled her to work closely with a large group of international investors, industries and corporate VC’s.
 Her assignments included everything from marketing, fund raising, business development, event coordinating to networking.
 She also previously worked at Lund University in the International Institute for Industrial Environmental Economics and holds a BA within the Environmental Field as an Environmental Assessor from Linnaeus University in Sweden, therefore she has a green fundamental base to complement her business experience.